willfindlay/adaptivesec-F2020/journal/02-tierra-sept-17th.md

 - For Tierran, creating an evolvable environment for programs requires:
     - Shrinking the instruction set (to mimic natural proteins and amino acids)
     - Addressing instructions by their "templates" rather than individually, to mimic complementarity (https://en.m.wikipedia.org/wiki/Complementarity_(molecular_biology)) in biology
+- 3 ingredients for adaptation:
+    - sex, speciation, and death
+    - Tierra doesn't really have the first, but does have the other two
+    - The Reaper = death, population sizes ~ speciation
 - How does this relate to (adaptive) security?
     - "Changing the game" involves creating an environment in which it no longer pays dividends to be an attacker
     - Creating software that can evolve could help add diversity to the environment (reduces the impact of finding common exploits)